turingschool/backend-curriculum-site/module3/projects/rails_engine/evaluation.md

 ### Rake Task

+First,

-Run your partner's rake task.
-Open up the rake task and look it over.
+* Run your partner's rake task
+* Open up the rake task and look it over.

 Then, answer the following questions: